SurfaceW/Qualifys/README.md

 ### Test Intergated Development

 - `qualifys run test` to start test development with Karma, Mocha and Expect.js
-- `qualifys run coverage` to start generate a report of test coverage
+- `qualifys run coverage` to start generate a report of test coverage.

 ### Lint